Robinho (footballer, born July 1995)

-Robson Azevedo da Silva (born 21 July 1995 in São Caetano do Sul), commonly known as Robinho, is a Brazilian professional footballer who plays as a winger for Indian Super League club Mohun Bagan.
+Robson Azevedo da Silva (born 21 July 1995 in São Caetano do Sul), commonly known as Robinho, is a Brazilian professional footballer who plays as a winger.

 Club career

 Early career

 Born in São Caetano do Sul, São Paulo, Robinho is a Mirassol youth graduate who made his senior debut with Atibaia in 2016.
 Later that year, he was loaned to Série C side Confiança but did not play in the club's matches.

 After scoring seven goals for Atibaia in the 2017 Campeonato Paulista Série A3, Robinho was loaned to Figueirense in the Série B. He immediately became a starter for his new side, scoring seven times in only 18 appearances.

 Fluminense

 On 13 August 2017, Fluminense announced the signing of Robinho from Atibaia on a four-year contract, for a rumoured fee of € 2 million (R$ 7.4 million) for 50% of the economic rights.
 He made his Série A debut on 10 September, replacing Douglas Augusto in a 2–2 away draw against Vitória.